Bored at Home? 10 Seriously Easy Activities to Stay HealthyArticle posted in: Lifestyle

 Activity 2: Go to Bed Early

 Getting sound, regular sleep is one of the most effective ways to improve your life.
 When we get fewer than seven hours of sleep per night, we’re less productive in our work, says CBS News.
 Even worse, sleeping fewer than six hours per night increases your risk of early death by 13 percent.
 We’re also more affected by negative stuff and less attuned to the positive in our lives, according to a study, published in the Journal of Psychosomatic Research.

 Not getting enough sleep can affect your weight, too.
 According to the University of Chicago Office of Communications, one study found that dieters sleeping seven or more hours lost twice as much fat as people who slept less.
 They also didn’t feel as hungry overall.

 Activity 3: Netflix and Chop

-Vegging out in front of the TV while social distancing?
+Vegging out in front of the TV?
 Chop some veg instead!
 Grab your cutting board and knife while watching your new stuck-at-home obsession.
 Create pre-cut snacks of carrot sticks, cucumber coins and sliced bell peppers that will be ready whenever you’re feeling snack-y during a marathon binge session.
 Having those low-calorie, good-for-you snacks available will make it easier to make a good choice when cravings strike.